pjolson/MySuiteBlog/about/README.md

 - Qualtrics (Employee and Customer Surveys)

 ---
-My next and current employer is the manufacturing and distribution space.
+My current employer is in the manufacturing and distribution space.
 With this new company I have the opportunity to help mold NetSuite to the needs of a new NetSuite customer.
-I am learning the business processes behind this type of organization and getting the opportunity to learn and implement the following systems & modules.
+I am learning the business processes behind this type of organization and implementing the following systems & modules:

 - Advanced Inventory Management
 - Advanced Shipping